someka-vrc/po-dotnet/README.md

 ## Features

-- When you hover over a localization function, the extension displays the translation from the .po files.
+- Command `Create podotnetconfig.json`: Creates a `podotnetconfig.json` file in the folder of the currently edited file.
-- The hover text includes links and supports F12 (Go to Definition) to jump to the corresponding entry in the .po file.
+- Command `Reload PO data (clear cache)`: Clears the PO data cache and reloads it.
-- You can use Find References (F12) on a .po file entry to jump to the corresponding usages in source code.
+- Hover: Displays the translation from .po files on the arguments of localization functions and shows links to the corresponding entries.
-- It detects untranslated keys and shows warnings (also displayed in the PROBLEMS tab).
+- Completion: Provides completion for msgid candidates in the first string argument of localization functions, displaying translation previews.
-- Rename translation keys with F2.
+- Go to Definition: Jumps to the msgid definition (within .po files).
-- Provides IntelliSense (completion) to suggest translation keys from .po files.
+- Find References: Finds usages in source code from msgid in .po files.
-- Supports per-folder settings via `podotnetconfig.json`.
+- Rename (F2): Renames msgid in C# source or .po files, updating .po and references in source code.

 ## Settings

 Placing the following configuration file (`podotnetconfig.json`) will affect all `.cs` files under that folder.
-If you add, change, or remove the configuration file, please restart the extension.
+If you add, change, or remove the configuration file, please restart the extension or run `Reload PO data` command.

 ```json
 {